 how it works

-- A Safe Parking Operator (such as MOVE) manages the lot, reviews and interviews applicants, links applicants with social services, and provides limited liability coverage.
+- A Safe Parking Operator (such as MOVE Mountain View) manages the lot, reviews and interviews applicants, links applicants with social services, and provides limited liability coverage.

-- Individuals living in their cars or RVs apply through the Community Services Agency (CSA) to be able to stay in the lot overnight.
+- Individuals living in their cars or RVs apply through a Safe Parking Operator (currently MOVE Mountain View) to be able to stay in the lot overnight.

 - Social services work with the Safe Parking participants to provide case management services and get them back on the path to more stable housing.